 Merissa Wakefield is a master of this session type, and she’s generously shared everything you need to know to nail it, including posing and prompts to bring out beautiful, natural connections!

 Designed to show the intimate love and connection between a mother and her children, motherhood sessions are all about getting mum into the frame, making her feel special, and taking some beautiful, soulful and heartfelt images of her with her children.
-As mums we are so often behind the camera taking the photos, so it’s extra special to have a photo session focusing just on mum and her little people.
+As mums, we are often behind the camera taking the photos, so it’s extra special to have a photo session focusing just on mum and her little people.

 Don’t worry so much about whether everyone is in sharp focus, we’re not taking school photos!
 Focus more on the feeling.
 I start shooting my sessions at F/2.8 and usually finish a session at about f/1.8.
-I keep my shutter speed nice and high, at least 1/320, and adjust my ISO to balance my exposure.
+I keep my shutter speed high, at least 1/320, and adjust my ISO to balance my exposure.

-Related: Getting out of Auto Mode
+Related: Getting Out Of Auto Mode

-My plan for motherhood photo sessions generally includes the set ups I want to capture.
+My plan for motherhood photo sessions generally includes the setups I want to capture.
 I start with a seated pose with everyone in the frame.
-Mum is seated first and I encourage the child / children to then make themselves comfortable snuggling in with mum.
+Mum is seated first, and I encourage the child/children to then make themselves comfortable snuggling in with mum.

 Then I change locations and follow a similar flow, getting more relaxed and playful as we go to capture those spontaneous moments.

-That being said, intimate indoor photo sessions also work beautifully for mums who want to remember the sweet moments they share with their children in their love filled home.
+That being said, intimate indoor photo sessions also work beautifully for mums who want to remember the sweet moments they share with their children in their love-filled home.

 How frustrating for the photographer!

 Long flowing dresses on mum are perfect for motherhood photo sessions.
-They’re universally flattering (different styles suit different body shapes), the movement in the skirt makes a beautiful feature in photos and they add a dreamy, timeless feel to the session.
+They’re universally flattering (different styles suit different body shapes), the movement in the skirt makes a beautiful feature in pictures and they add a dreamy, timeless feel to the session.

 Some things I ask my clients to avoid: